codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 Config files are automatically discovered whenever using the **config()** function that is always available.

+.. note:: We don't recommend you use the same short classname in modules.
+    Modules that need to override or add to known configurations in **app/Config/** should use :ref:`registrars`.

 .. note:: **config()** finds the file in **app/Config/** when there is a class with the same shortname,
     even if you specify a fully qualified class name like ``config(\Acme\Blog\Config\Blog::class)``.

-.. note:: Modules that need to override or add to known configurations in **app/Config/** should use :ref:`registrars`.
+    This is because ``Factories``'s the default configuration.
+See :ref:`factories-options` for more information.

 Migrations
 ==========